Skip to content

 Its name is derived from its limp-like walk, which gives the impression of a bird with a limp.
 This bird is a skilled hunter, using its long bill to catch its prey.

-Its distinctive call is often heard in wetlands, resembling a moaning sound.
-The Limpkin plays an essential role in the ecosystem, helping to control the population of apple snails, an invasive species that can have a negative impact on natural habitats.
+Its distinctive call, resembling a moaning sound, is often heard in wetlands.
+The Limpkin plays an essential role in the ecosystem, helping control the apple snail population, an invasive species that can hurt natural habitats.

 Scientific classification: